We often get asked “What are Children’s Barred List Checks?” Hopefully we can clear that up for you now.

 Results are usually returned within 48 hours.

-Children’s Barred List Checks can be requested as part of an enhanced DBS application where eligible.
+Children’s Barred List Checks can be requested as part of an Enhanced DBS Check application where eligible.
 If you have any questions about Children’s Barred List Checks – formerly known as List 99 Checks – or DBS Checks in general, please don’t hesitate to get in touch with us – we’re always happy to help.